hannah-analyst/DataScienceProject/README.md

 ## The conclusion...
-That's a not-bad figure for R<sup>2</sup>, however the feeling among data scientists is generall that it is not a good metric for analysing the fit of a non-stationary time series - it's possible that a hig value is purely due to the higher variance that comes with non-stationarity rather than the measure of low error that it is supposed to be.
+That's a not-bad figure for R<sup>2</sup>, however the feeling among data scientists is generally that it is not a good metric for analysing the fit of a non-stationary time series - it's possible that a hig value is purely due to the higher variance that comes with non-stationarity rather than the measure of low error that it is supposed to be.
 So that isn't much use to us here.
 The MAPE value of 3% again looks pretty great, however it's clear from the line graph in Figure 5 that the model has struggled to adapt to the drop in meat supply in 2020, which doesn't fill one with confidence that it would be able to ebb and flow with future rises and falls.
 Those AIC and BIC values are nice and low, and the p-value is **well** below the statistically-significant threshold.
 However...

 I think the overarching issue here is that there just aren't enough data points yet.
 Usually a time series would be looking at monthly or even daily data in which there would be more than likely be massive ebbs and flows of trends, and that number of observations over several years would end up with a huge dataset that a training model can really sink its teeth into.
 And that just isn't the case here - between 1961 and 2022 there are only 62 data points, which isn't sufficient for a model to properly train on and use to accurately predict.